Why Learn Languages?

 Is one language more useful to learn than another?

 All languages are useful in today’s global economy.
 U.S. businesses are expanding around the globe, and scientists increasingly work on multi-national projects.
 The choice of language(s) is yours, and is determined by your interests.
-Once you are competent in a language besides your native English, it is much easier to learn a third or fourth, so you can always add another language.
+Once you are competent in a second language, it is much easier to learn a third or fourth, so you can always add another language.
+While Latin is no longer spoken a language, gaining knowledge of how it functions gives you a better understanding of English, French, German and Spanish grammar and vocabulary.

 Is one language easier than another?

 All languages have their “easy” and “difficult” parts.
-The key to success is to immerse yourself in the language of your choice as much as possible.
-Come to the weekly Language Tables to practice as often as possible.
+The key to success is to use the language of your choice and immerse yourself in it as much as possible.

 What if I am the person who cannot learn languages?

 Everyone has different strengths and weaknesses.
-But remember that you have learned English, so you know how language works.
-You can therefore learn another language.
+But remember that you have learned one language, so you know how language works.
+You can therefore learn another.

 Why would I need to know another language?

-One in every 10 US citizens was born outside of the U.S. and speaks a language other than English as their first language.
-The U.S. is also one of the premiere tourist destinations for travellers from around the world.
+As of 2010, more than 40 million people residing in the U.S. were born in another country (source, https://www.census.gov/newsroom/pdf/cspan_fb_slides.pdf) , and according to the Center for Immigration Studies, one in five speaks language other than English at home (Karen Ziegler, Stephen A. Camarota, October 2014, One in Five U.S. Residents Speaks Foreign Language at Home, Record 61.8 million, http://cis.org/record-one-in-five-us-residents-speaks-language-other-than-english-at-home).
+The U.S. is also one of the premiere tourist destinations for travelers from around the world.
 Finally, growing expansion of US businesses abroad and foreign investments within the U.S. spell job opportunities for those who can communicate in more than one language.
 Even if you never leave the U.S., with the exponential growth of E-commerce world-wide you will undoubtedly encounter languages other than English in your professional life.
-Of the over 310 million Internet users around the world, less than half are English speakers.

-Also, did you know that learning a second language
+Did you know that learning a second language …

 What teaching methods do we use?

 We emphasize communicative and functional approaches.
 In other words, we base our teaching on what students need in their everyday lives.
-Nevertheless, the emphasis placed on communication skills entails learning the basics of the language: proper grammar, vocabulary and pronunciation.
+Nevertheless, the emphasis placed on communication skills entails learning the basics of the language: grammar, vocabulary, pronunciation, and pragmatics.

 Our interactive approach means that students will be called upon to participate as much as possible in class and to practice their language skills through various oral activities.
 Student participation is essential.
 To a large extent, your progress will depend on your participation and motivation.